Skip to main content

 • value: "yes" if context is relevant, "no" if not

-• rationale: Explanation of why the context was deemed relevant or irrelevant
+• rationale: Explanation of why the judge found the context relevant or irrelevant